THE 2020 CYCLE

 This pack contains key information given to cyclists to aid them preparing for Cycle Against Suicide 2020.
 It helps ensure you have a successful, fun and enjoyable cycle with us, please ensure that you read this pack carefully.

-Tthe 2020 cyclists information pack will be posted shortly and will contain the follwing sections:
+Tthe 2020 cyclists information pack can be accessed by clicking on the link below and contains the follwing sections:

 • Section 1: Pre-Cycle Information